-57. Equipment ABS transactions that have revolving structures or a prefunding structure allow for the reinvestment of principal collections or asset purchases for a specified period of time, followed by an amortization period in which the principal collections are passed through to pay down the securities.
+- 53. Equipment ABS transactions that have revolving structures or a prefunding structure allow for the reinvestment of principal collections or asset purchases for a specified period of time, followed by an amortization period in which the principal collections are passed through to pay down the securities.
 Such transactions typically include additional eligibility parameters for the purchase of new assets during the revolving or prefunding period.
 For example, the eligibility criteria could include concentration limits, the minimum and/or weighted-average pool interest rate, and the maximum tenor of the assets.
-The purchase of new receivables might also be subject to portfolio parameter conditions related to portfolio performance (such as delinquency or annualized net loss rates).

-- 58. When establishing base-case defaults and stressed recovery rates, we may consider any transaction-specific additional eligibility parameters, payment allocation provisions, and amortization events as well as historical asset performance, pool composition, and the term of the revolving or prefunding period. - 59.
-When two similar pools are securitized--one in a static transaction and the other one using a revolving or prefunding structure--the latter typically has a higher base-case default assumption and a lower stressed recovery assumption.
+The purchase of new receivables might also be subject to portfolio parameter conditions related to portfolio performance (such as delinquency or annualized net loss rates). - 54.
+When establishing base-case defaults and stressed recovery rates, we may consider any transaction-specific additional eligibility parameters, payment allocation provisions, and amortization events as well as historical asset performance, pool composition, and the term of the revolving or prefunding period. - 55.
+When two similar pools are securitized-one in a static transaction and the other one using a revolving or prefunding structure-the latter typically has a higher base-case default assumption and a lower stressed recovery assumption.
 We typically assume such higher losses on revolving or prefunding pools based on our view that the revolving pool's credit profile may deteriorate due to an adverse change in pool composition (receivable or obligor characteristics) because of the eligibility parameters associated with revolving or prefunding transactions generally have some tolerance for weaker obligor and receivable characteristics before an amortization event would be triggered.

-Payment Structure And Cash-Flow Mechanics
+Payment Structure And Cash Flow Mechanics

-60. We typically perform a cash-flow analysis to determine if a transaction has sufficient credit and liquidity enhancement to pay timely interest and principal by final maturity under rating level stress scenarios consistent with our ratings definitions.
-For this purpose, we apply our global cash-flow criteria (see Related Criteria section) alongside these criteria.
-In certain circumstances, a cash-flow analysis may not provide additional insight to the sufficiency of credit enhancement; therefore, we may not perform a cash-flow analysis.
-Further details associated with assumptions for assessing the cash flows are set out in the appendix.
+For the purpose of cash flow analysis, we apply our global cash flow criteria (see the "Related Criteria" section) alongside these criteria.
+We typically perform a cash flow analysis by using a cash flow model to determine if a transaction has sufficient credit and liquidity enhancement to pay timely interest and principal by final maturity under rating level stress scenarios consistent with our ratings definitions.
+In certain circumstances, a cash flow model may not provide additional insight to the sufficiency of credit enhancement; therefore, we may not use a cash flow model.